 Make Sure the Projector Emits at Least 5000 Lumens

-“Lumens” is a modern unit used to measure the brightness of certain light.
+“Lumens” is a modern unit used to measure the brightness of certain lights.
 While in the past, we used to use “watts,” this unit of measure has fallen out of use after the introduction of energy-efficient light bulbs.

 Indeed, Watts would measure the amount of energy used by a specific light bulb.
 During those times, the energy consumed would indicate a specific level of brightness.
 However, today, energy-efficient light bulbs can produce a much brighter light than standard bulbs while using even less energy.

 Therefore, the unit of measure of light has become the lumens.
 One lumen is the brightness of the light emitted by one light source.
-Therefore, the higher is the number of lumens emitted by light, the brighter it will be.
+Therefore, the higher the number of lumens emitted by light, the brighter it will be.

 When it comes down to measuring your projector’s brightness, it can be challenging to understand how bright the device will be once you have positioned it in your garden.
 However, you can look at the number of lumens and understand the brightness of the projector.